wesleycamargo/azure-docs.pt-br/articles/sql-data-warehouse/sql-data-warehouse-load-from-sql-server-with-polybase.md

 <properties
-   pageTitle="Carregar dados do SQL Server no Azure SQL Data Warehouse (PolyBase) | Microsoft Azure" description="Usa o bcp para exportar dados do SQL Server para arquivos simples, o AZCopy para importar dados no Armazenamento de Blobs do Azure e o PolyBase para incluir os dados no Azure SQL Data Warehouse." services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"
+   pageTitle="Load data from SQL Server into Azure SQL Data Warehouse (PolyBase) | Microsoft Azure" description="Uses bcp to export data from SQL Server to flat files, AZCopy to import data to Azure blob storage, and PolyBase to ingest the data into Azure SQL Data Warehouse." services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"